mgrip/transit-explorer/README.md

 ### Clone the repository

-After installing node and docker (or manually installing postgres), you can clone this repository locally, which contains all of the code necessary to run the 1000 MORE web app.
+After installing node and docker (or manually installing postgres), you can clone this repository locally, which contains all of the code necessary to run the web app.

 ```bash
 git clone https://github.com/mgrip/transit-explorer.git